Become a Pilot

 You will begin instruction in the aircraft and classroom as well as home study

-You will then continue to train and sit exams until you sit all 4 exams and pass your flight test.
+You will then continue to train and sit exams until you pass your flight test.
 Some time around this point you will be signed off in your logbook as having attained a Pilot Certificate.

-Most pilots then spend some considerable time gaining experience and enjoying flight in their local within the limits of that licence.
+Most pilots then spend considerable time gaining experience and enjoying flight in their local region within 25 nms of their home base until they gain their Cross Country Navigation Endorsement.
 Some progress immediately on to other endorsements as they so desire.

 RA-Aus Ratings and Endorsements